namngduc/bloom_finetuning/README.md

 # Bloom fine-tuning for generate text base on alpaca [dataset](https://huggingface.co/datasets/tatsu-lab/alpaca)

 The training and fine-tuning process in `Fine-tuning Bloom-1b1.ipynb` notebook.
-You can try to optimize the model further by yourself<br>
+You can try to optimize the model further by yourself. <br>
 For run the application.
 Go to `bloom_service` folder

 ### Run app on local machine